 Tiger Hill in Darjeeling

 The majestic view of the Kangchenjunga peaks and the warmth of the sunlight make Tiger Hill in Darjeeling a perfect holiday destination.
-The Everest looks at you from far away and enhances the picturesque beauty of the location.
-At the highest point of Tiger Hill, the summit Ghoom awaits to introduce you to the beautiful vi...
+Everest looks at you from far away and enhances the picturesque beauty of the location.
+At the highest point of Tiger Hill, the summit Ghoom awaits to introduce you to the beautiful views ...

 Ghoom Monastery in Darjeeling

 India is one of the most visited countries in Asia.
 It has endless tourism objects enriched with original culture and friendly people.
 If you happen to visit India, you would never want to skip visiting Darjeeling.
 It is located in West Bengal, India.
 Darjeeling is well known as the largest tea Industry in West Bengal.
 One ...